geovgiev-sudo/Python-Rock-Paper-Scissors-Lizard-Spock/README.md

 # 🖖 ROCK-PAPER-SCISSORS-LIZARD-SPOCK 🖖

-## 👉 A simple Python console game made inspired by the TV Series 'Big Bang Theory' 👈
+## 👉 A simple Python console game inspired by the TV Series 'Big Bang Theory' 👈

 ## :playground_slide: HOW TO PLAY :playground_slide: ##